 - For questions regarding state authorization for distance courses, visit the Registration and Records page on State Authorization.

-If you have an issue or concern that is not addressed in this list, fill out the form below to submit a report to the Office of the Provost.
+If you have an issue or concern that is not addressed in this list, you may email the Office of the Provost with the following information:

 - Your name, student ID, and NDSU email address

 - A description of the issue, including who you have contacted to help resolve the issue thus far

 A representative from the Office of the Provost will contact you within one business day.